-However, even when present in the area, the jaguar is very difficult to see as it prefers dense forest habitat and avoids contact with humans.
-Of course, you never know what the jungle will choose to present to you, but I imagine that our chances of spotting a jaguar on the walking trails around Sirena Ranger Station in Corcovado are slim to none.
+However, even when present in the area, the jaguar is very difficult to see as it prefers dense forest habitats and largely avoids contact with humans.
+Of course, you never know what the jungle will choose to present to you, but realistically, don’t expect a Pantanal-style Jaguar adventure in Costa Rica.

 Pumas are widely distributed in Costa Rica.
 They are occasionally seen by local farmers and regularly captured by camera traps in Santa Elena Reserve in Monteverde Conservation Area.
 Recently a puma was killed by a car just outside the reserve.

 Perhaps the country’s most unusual cat is the jaguarundi (Puma yagouaroundi).
-A relative of puma, it has a long body with short legs, an unspotted coat and bears more resemblance to a weasel than to a cat.
+A relative of the puma, the jaguarundi has a long body with short legs, an unspotted coat and bears more resemblance to a weasel than to a cat.
 It prefers open habitats close to a source of running water.